huggingface/blog/watermarking.md

 ## Watermarking Different Types of Data

 While watermarking is an important tool across modalities (audio, images, text, etc.), each modality brings with it unique challenges and considerations.
-So too does the intent of the watermark: whether to prevent the usage of *training data*  for training models, to protect content from being manipulated, to mark the *output* of models, or to *detect* AI-generated data.
+So, too, does the intent of the watermark: whether to prevent the usage of *training data*  for training models, to protect content from being manipulated, to mark the *output* of models, or to *detect* AI-generated data.
 In the current section, we explore different modalities of data, the challenges they present for watermarking, and the open-source tools that exist on the Hugging Face Hub to carry out different types of watermarking.

 ## Watermarking Images